Walter Smith (bushman): Working life

 Smith started work as a young man, between the ages of 12 and 14, and his first jobs involved working with horses with Ben Webb and then Joe Harding; while in the employ of Joe Harding he assisted in the move of a mob of cattle up to Pine Creek, a distance of 2000 kms.

 After the death of his father in 1914, Smith's family moved to Alice Springs with the help of the Hayes family of Undoolya station and police sergeant Robert Stott.
 In Alice Walter lived with his mother at The Bungalow, a ‘half-caste’ institution.
 Smith, devastated by the loss of his father, wanted to stay with his mother and family and attend school with his siblings, but Robert Stott said he was a young man and it was better for his to get a job and he began working as an off-sider to Charlie Sadadeen.
 Together they would meet the train at the railhead at Oodnadatta in South Australia, and take a load to Alice Springs with a camel team under the employ of Wallis and Co.
 [Company].
 Smith spent many years with Sadadeen and remembers him growing opium flowers out the front of his house at 'Sadadeen Swamp' which they would boil up together; he recalls the local police thinking they were pretty flowers and having no idea of their use.
 They would work together for around 15 years.

 Smith married Millie Carnegie on 11 February 1929 at the Oodnadatta police station.
 While he was away on a prospecting journey to the western deserts, government officials removed Millie to Nepabunna Mission in the Flinders Ranges.
 Smith never saw her again.

 In 1931 Smith joined the Eclipse Gold Expedition which left from Oodnadatta after being asked by Harry Hartley.
 Smith originally thought this was a legitimate gold seeking expedition and was surprised to learn that, although gold would be welcome, it was actually a search for Harold Bell Lasseter and his "lost reef".
 They would soon learn that this would be a, successful, search for his remains.
-Smith claims, on this trip, to had buried Lasseter for the third time, he was first buried by the Pitjantjatjara people (in a shallow oval grave) and then by Bob Buck who Smith said had not dug deep enough as; "dingoes had dug down and dragged a leg off".
+Smith claims, on this trip, to have buried Lasseter for the third time, he was first buried by the Pitjantjatjara people (in a shallow oval grave) and then by Bob Buck who Smith said had not dug deep enough as; "dingoes had dug down and dragged a leg off".

 He then worked as a prospector, gem fossicker, dogger (dingo trapper) and miner at Tennant Creek during the 1930s.
 He took out several mining leases in the Harts Range.

 He also collected meteorites and fossils from the Simpson Desert for museums who would pay for them; in this role he was known as ‘Sandhill Bob’; this was a name 'borrowed' from Alurrpa Pananga.